 This should be the URL of a page that gives an overview of the standard, its purpose, use, and governance.
 The page should exist on the standard organization’s website.
 Generally you pick the best page for an overview which has links to the standard specification itself.

 Tech for a technical standard such as a data model.

 Practice for a practice standard such as how to apply certain data models to learning information.

 The name of the organization that governs the standard.

 The type or types of data or information that are covered by the standard.
 Please consult A Taxonomy of Education Standards for descriptions of the types.

-As of 1 August 2019 the taxonomy document referenced above is out of date and doesn’t fully match the types listed below.
-Please reference other standards and the EdMatrix diagram as you choose your types.
+As of 13 September 2019 the taxonomy document referenced above is out of date and doesn’t fully match the types listed below.
+Please reference the template, other standards, and the EdMatrix diagram as you choose your types.
 The taxonomy will be updated shortly.

-Select one or more from the following list.
+Select one or more from the following list of data categories.
 If more than one type is covered by the standard, the type names should be separated by commas.
 Regardless, the list should be enclosed in quotes.
 For example:

 "Student Data, Educator Data"

 The data layers are from [A Four Layer Framework for Data Standards]List the just the numbers of the layers separated by commas.
 The whole list should be enclosed in quotes.
 Examples: